-Truth be told, when the term challah is first introduced in the Bible, it is not a direct reference to the Sabbath bread that we eat today.
+When the term challah is first introduced in the Bible, it is not a direct reference to the Sabbath bread that we eat today.
 The verse reads: "Present a loaf from the first of your ground meal and present it as an offering from the threshing floor" (Numbers 15:20).
-The "loaf" mentioned in the verse is called challah in Hebrew, and in actuality, it need not be any bigger than a large olive.
+The "loaf" mentioned in the verse is called challah in Hebrew, and in actuality, it's not any bigger than a large olive.

 The practice was to separate a small piece of dough when baking bread and give that to God's priests who worked in the Temple.
 Challah is actually the term given to that piece of dough.
-However, the term became synonymous with the bread made from the rest of the dough as well, either by way of association, or because taking that one piece transformed the entire batch of dough into challah - dough that is sanctified and made holy.
+However, the term became synonymous with the bread made from the rest of the dough as well.